mojindri/gpt5/README.md

 [![Documentation](https://docs.rs/gpt5/badge.svg)](https://docs.rs/gpt5)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+> ⚠️ **FRESH LIBRARY WARNING** ⚠️
+> This is a very fresh library in active development.
+It is **NOT guaranteed for production use**.
+> Use at your own risk and expect breaking changes.
+Perfect for experimentation and learning!

 A comprehensive Rust client library for OpenAI's GPT-5 API with full support for function calling, reasoning capabilities, and type-safe enums.

 ## Features